Convert Visio to HTML with GroupDocs.Viewer for Java

 }

-Rendering Visio Documents to PNG
+Rendering Visio Files to PNG (convert visio to png)

-PNG format offers lossless compression, making it suitable for high-quality diagrams.
-Step 1: Set Up Output Directory
+Step 1: Set Up the Output Directory

 Path outputDirectory = Path.of("YOUR_OUTPUT_DIRECTORY/RenderingVisioToPNG");